IAmNini/project-3/README.md

 - `/profile`

-From the Profile component we are geting from the getUserInfo endpoint.
+From the Profile component we are getting from the getUserInfo endpoint.

 ```js
 function getUserInfo(req, res) {